 The Library is a Registered Charity administered by Trustees, the Master and Wardens of the Company for the time being.

-The Company's Library is situated above the Court Room and is used by members of the Company and scholars visiting to consulting the records.
-It consists mostly of modern books relating to the Company and the book trade, but also contains a number of historical works, including a run of almanacks published by the Company between 1620 and 1910.
+The Company's Library consists mostly of modern books relating to the Company and the book trade, but also contains a number of historical works, including a run of almanacs published by the Company between 1620 and 1910.
+The almanacs and other core texts are available for consultation in the Archive Reading Room.

-Further information on the history of the Company and its records can be found in the following publications:
+Further information on the history of the Company and its records can be found in the following publications (copies of which are held in the Archive Reading Room):

 - The Stationers' Company: A History, 1403-1959 by Cyprian Blagden (London: George Allen & Unwin Ltd, 1960)